-37. Where classroom attendance is not planned, students are defined as undertaking open or distance learning and, subject to normal eligibility criteria, may be considered for support from bursary funds (see paragraphs 151-154 of the Award Assessment section).
+43. Where classroom attendance is not planned, students are defined as undertaking open or distance learning and, subject to normal eligibility criteria, may be considered for support from bursary funds (see paragraphs 149 to 152 of the Award Assessment section).
 In considering attendance for these students, colleges should have regard to evidence of continuing participation and progression on an agreed programme.